kobotoolbox/docs/source/kobotoolbox_monday_integration.md

     configuration.\

     ![kobo-monday-data](/images/kobotoolbox_monday_integration/kobo-monday-data.png)
+    Notes:
-    Note: Any updates made to a form or individual submission in KoboToolbox project which is already sent to monday.com board will not be automatically synced at this point.
+    1. Any updates made to a form or individual submission in KoboToolbox project which is already sent to monday.com board will not be automatically synced at this point.
 Such changes like removing or renaming a question, changing group hierarchy, changing a group to a repeat group, or editing labels in the KoboToolbox form will not affect the items on monday.com board.
+    2. Due to monday.com limitations there is no way to map a column with Location type in the dynamic fields mapping.
+To overcome this limitation the following workflow should be established
+      a.
+Create two columns on monday.com board for location data to be populated - one of the Text type and second of the Location type.
+It’s important to name them identically.
+      b.
+Use a location column of the Text type in the dynamic fields mapping.
+Second column of the Location type would be automatically populated once the first one is filled out.

 ## FAQ